 Timing is of the essence when you are leading a trek.
 You need to be at specific places at specific times; you need to get to where the lunch place has been chosen and to your campsite at the end of the day.
 The group can only spend a particular time in places for photos, admiration, etcetera.
 You do not have to shepherd the group by giving them enough time and remind them gently where they need to reach at the end of the day and hopefully before it gets dark.

-Look at the given timings for each day for the hike; if some people take longer, then add more time to reach the destination.
+Look at the given timings for each day for the hike; if some people take longer, add more time to reach the destination.
 If the majority of the group is slower than regular trekkers, then start earlier in the mornings.
 If the need arises, make those rest days into hiking days to make up for their slowness (provided their acclimatization to altitude is not compromised).

-6. Good sense of humor:
+6. Good sense of humour:

 It is an asset if you can lighten things up with occasional jokes here and there.
 Making fun of yourself to make the group smile is a safe way to avoid upsetting group members by making jokes about him/her.
-You can add humor to the stories you tell by pointing out a funny situation or lighthearted facts.
+You can add humour to the stories you tell by pointing out a funny situation or lighthearted facts.

 7. You must be sensitive:

-Not all group members have the same fitness level, and someone might have low self-esteem from being the last person to arrive at the campsite every evening or suffering from diarrhea or other ailments.
+Not all group members have the same fitness level, and someone might have low self-esteem from being the last person to arrive at the campsite every evening or suffering from diarrhoea or other ailments.
 An excellent trek leader needs to be sensitive, supportive and encouraging during situations like this.
 Understanding human psychology and being compassionate can make problem-solving a lot easier.